-Sometimes all you need is a classic French crepes recipe.
-Perfect for breakfast, brunch, dinner or dessert, these very thin pancakes can be served with either a sweet or a savory topping.
+The classic French crepes recipe you need in your life.
+Perfect for any occasion, they can be served with either a sweet or a savory toppings.

 Crepes must be the very first recipe you learn as a kid in France, and also probably one of the first recipe you learn by heart (together with the yogurt cake – have you heard about it by the way?).
 School has started again everywhere now (whether you are in France, Sweden or the US), and we clearly feel a “back to school”/September weather, with a few slightly colored leaves showing up there and there.
 The temperatures are still hot here in Chicago but this back to school feeling hit anyway, and I felt like having crepes like kids would have after school.

 But wait a minute: my blog is all about recipes with a twist, so why share such a classic recipe with basic ingredients?
 I’ve got 2 answers here: first of all, every family in France has its own crepes recipes, and there are as many crepes recipes as there are families in France.
 And then, I’m French, so I figured I should take part in the crepes debate and add my very own crepes recipe with you too.
 Are you in?
 Then follow me!